prody/ProDy-website/tutorials/insty_tutorial/singePDB.rst

    interactions.getHydrophohic()

+:meth:`.Interactions.getHydrophohic` - hydrophobic interactions:

+.. ipython:: python

+   interactions.getDisulfideBonds()

-To display residues with the biggest number of interactions and their type, we can use :meth:`.Interactions.getFrequentInteractions` method:
+To display residues with the biggest number of potential interactions and their types, we can use :meth:`.Interactions.getFrequentInteractions` method:

 .. ipython:: python